hikeventures/hikeventures.github.io/_posts/2014-10-28-best-headlamps.markdown

 Konstantin wearing a Petzl Nao on the top of a fell in [Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/ "Trip in Lapland")

+We have not tested the all the headlamps in this article but those are our favourites if we were to buy a new fleece jacket headlamp.
+The links on this site contain affiliate links.
+If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 ---

 # Overview of the best headlamps of 2016